aalto-trafficsense/regular-routes-devops/migration/README.md

         * No need to include any waypoint-dump or configuration files.
 Starting regularroutes services will fail at the end of the setup, this is ok.
     * `$ vagrant up` in the new `regular-routes-devops` directory.
 1. Restore the dump e.g. like this
-    * Copy `regularroutes_dump_full.tar` into the `regular-routes-devops/setup-files` directory.
+    * Copy `regularroutes_dump_full.tar` into the `regular-routes-devops/setup-files` directory in the host machine.
     * Enter the new vagrant guest machine `vagrant ssh`
     * Restore the backup: `$ pg_restore --clean -h 127.0.0.1 -U regularroutes -d regularroutes /vagrant/setup-files/regularroutes_dump_full.tar`
     * (A bunch of errors will be shown because user regularroutes does not have privileges to drop and re-create some roles and because restore is trying to drop all the tables which don't exist yet.
-Currently 191 errors; should be ok.)
+Currently 191 errors; should be ok. _However, "No space left on device"-errors are a problem._)
 1. Start the regularroutes services
     * Manually inside the guest `$ sudo systemctl start regularroutes-site` etc.
     * Or by running '$ vagrant reload' from the host